Ghost Penalties in Nonconvex Constrained Optimization: Diminishing Stepsizes and Iteration Complexity: Direction Finding Subproblem

 Since it is not immediately obvious when this condition is satisfied, below we give a set of simple sufficient conditions on $\tilde f$ and $\tilde g$ for Assumption B to hold.

 {\bf{Assumption C}}

-{\begin{description} \item [{\textit{C1)}}] {\textit{$\nabla_1 \tilde f(\bullet;\bullet)$ is locally Lipschitz continuous on $O_d \times \mathbb R^n$;}}
+{\begin{description} \item [{\textit{C1)}}] {\textit{$\nabla_1 \tilde f(\bullet;\bullet)$ is locally Lipschitz continuous on $O_d \times O_x$;}}

-\item [{\textit{C2)}}] {\textit{each $\tilde{g}_j(\bullet;\bullet)$ is locally Lipschitz continuous on $O_d \times \mathbb R^n$.}} \end{description}}
+\item [{\textit{C2)}}] {\textit{each $\tilde{g}_j(\bullet;\bullet)$ is locally Lipschitz continuous on $O_d \times O_x$.}} \end{description}}

-The following proposition, which builds on the results in \cite{yen95}, shows the desired result. \begin{proposition} Assume that A1, A3, A5 and C hold.
-Suppose further that the MFCQ holds at $d(\hat x) \in \widetilde{\cal X}(\hat x)$ for every $\hat x$ in a compact set $K$.
-Then, there exists $\theta > 0$ such that, for every ${y},{z}\in K$,
+The following proposition, which builds on the results in \cite{yen95}, shows the desired result. \begin{proposition} Under Assumptions A and C, let $S\subseteq K$ be compact.
+Suppose further that the eMFCQ holds at every $\hat x \in S$.
+Then, there exists $\theta > 0$ such that, for every ${y},{z}\in S$,

 \end{proposition}